Adults with Children all aged 10 or over

 A small, but important note: Ian & Richard very much hope that these pages give you a good idea of the various trips offered by Canoe2.
 But really, there′s no substitute for giving us a call and having a chat.
 We can talk over the various abilities in your group, the type of accommodation you prefer, just drop us an email.

 Overnight Accommodation:You may choose to bring your own tent along and camp at Barnwell, just outside Oundle.
-Or, if you would prefer to consider any of our Comfy camping or Hotel/B&B options, please be sure to take a look at our “Short Breaks Brochure”, available for free download from this website.
+Or, if you would prefer to consider any of our packaged up Comfy camping or Hotel/B&B options, please be sure to take a look at the Trip Chooser for the Bundle Options or B&B Options, Bundle 2 and Bundle 10.

 Your second day will take you on down the river past Oundle Marina, around the outskirts of the town of Oundle, and past the little villages of Cotterstock & Tansor.
 Your trip ends at Fotheringhay, a really lovely, and historically important village, being the birthplace of Richard III, as well as the location of the execution of Mary Queen of Scots in 1587, after being held captive in Fotheringhay castle.
 Before we pick you up from Fotheringhay and transport you back to your vehicle, you may have time to enjoy a drink or a bite to eat at the excellent Falcon Inn.